-If you or another family member is being hurt at home, you may not be sure what you can do about it.
+If you or someone else in your family is being hurt at home, you may not be sure what you can do about it.
 Domestic abuse is not your fault and you won't get into trouble for telling someone about it.

 The first thing is to tell someone else about what is happening to you.
 You can tell a teacher, a neighbour, a friend or a friend's parent.

-There are free telephone helplines you can call, for example Childline on 0800 1111.
-They won't tell anyone else you are calling (unless you are in immediate danger) and they can tell you about places near where you live where you can get help.
+You can call Childline on 0800 1111 for free.
+They won't tell anyone else you are calling unless you are in immediate danger.
+They can tell you about places where you can get help.

-More information about children and young people and domestic abuse and violence is available from The Hideout.
+Find out more from The Hideout about children and young people and domestic abuse and violence.